toanth/motors/README.md

 To build the engines, it is enough to type `make` or use `cargo`.
 `cargo` can also be used to build other parts, such as the match manager `monitors` or the tuner `pliers`.
 Individual games and engines can be included or excluded from the build through cargo features, but the default is to build everything.
-Alternatively, I'm planning to do a github release soon, which will contain at least the engines binary.
+Alternatively, I'm planning to do a GitHub release soon, which will contain at least the engines binary.

 ### Running

+Starting the `motors` executable without any command line options will start the default game, `chess`, with `CAPS`, the default engine for chess, and `LiTE`, the default eval for chess.
+Coincidentally, this is also the strongest and most developed engine and eval.
+This engine can be used out of the box with any UCI chess GUI.

 #### Manual User Input